microsoft/azure-boards-estimate/README.md

 For detailed instructions on using the Planning Poker for Azure DevOps extension, please refer to the official documentation.
 You can access the comprehensive guide by clicking [Market place](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.estimate).
 This resource provides step-by-step information to help you effectively utilize the estimation features within your Azure DevOps environment.

-## About Microsoft DevLabs

-Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
-Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.

 # Support

 ## How to file issues and get help